 Our Yazdani Studio of CannonDesign led the project as they sought to create a school not just unbounded from the traditional pedagogy of academic medical centers, but also detached from typical campus amenities.
-The resulting design is an entire campus within a building; an 80,000-square-foot facility housing simulation spaces, flex classrooms, a cafeteria, lecture hall, computer center, small-group learning spaces, collaboration zones, and outdoor recreation areas to all create “the school of medicine as a laboratory.”
+The resulting design is an entire campus within a building; an 80,000-sf, LEED-Gold facility housing simulation spaces, flex classrooms, a cafeteria, lecture hall, computer center, small-group learning spaces, collaboration zones, and outdoor recreation areas to all create “the school of medicine as a laboratory.”

 “We challenge the way medical education is taught,” says Walter Harris, Kaiser Permanente’s senior vice president for administration and finance in the article.
 “Equity, inclusion, and diversity are built into the curriculum.
 A good doctor understands that patients have various lives they come from, but no matter what cultural background, we want all patients to be seen as the same.”